 The program lasts seven weeks and consists of two sessions, each one covering 15 class days.
-Courses meet for three hours, five times a week for each of the sessions.
-The arrival date for the 2016 program is Saturday, June 10, 2017.
+Classes meet for three hours each day during each session.

 Classes will take place at the Amerika Institut, Operngasse 4, 1010 Wien

 Program Directors: Profs.
-Hiram Maxim & Caroline Schaumann, Department of German Studies
+Hiram Maxim & Paul Buchholz, Department of German Studies

-Students must enroll in the one credit-course and one of the following two-course sequences taught in German (8 credit hours total):
+Students must enroll in the two-course, eight-credit sequences taught in German that is appropriate for their level of ability (8 credit hours total):

 - German 370 A & B: The Austrian Experience (Profs.
-Hiram Maxim & Caroline Schaumann) Fulfills HAL GER
+Hiram Maxim & Paul Buchholz) Fulfills HAL GER

 Program Fee: $ 1,700